Introduction of Python Function

 Calling function with arguments.

-If you passed the argument while defining the function then you have to pass the parameter while calling the functions also otherwise it will result in an error.
+If you passed the argument while defining the function, you have to pass the parameter while calling the functions; otherwise, it will result in an error.
 The number of parameters while defining and calling should be the same.
-If you are performing any calculation or have written business login into a function then also have to return the final value from the function.
+If you perform any calculation or have written business login into a function, you also have to return the final value from the function.

 We can also create a function with arguments but with optional arguments and defining default values to those arguments.